arcadian-group/wp-api-menus/readme.txt

 = UNRELEASED =
 * Enhancement (V2 only): Add ACF fields to v2 response.
+* Enhancement (V2 only): Allow accessing menu by slug.

 = 1.3.1 =
 * Tweak: The `object_slug` property is now available to get the slug for relative URLs - props @Fahrradflucht